Ilhasoft/data-binding-validator/README.md

 * Minimum/Maximum length validation for text fields;
 * Validate inputs based on field type (email, credit card, URL, CPF and so on);
+* Custom validation by calling a public static method on a string returning a boolean.
 * Pre-defined error messages translated into English, Portuguese and Spanish;
 * Custom error messages by field;
 * Supports [`TextInputLayout`](https://developer.android.com/reference/android/support/design/widget/TextInputLayout.html) and EditText;